gildas-lormeau/zip.js/BENCHMARKS.md

   libraries: zlib's level 6 and fflate's level 6 are different parameter sets and produce different sizes, so every time is printed next to the size it achieved, and the [Codecs](#codecs-compared-at-equal-output-size) section compares by output size instead.
-- **Codecs.** zip.js and archiver run the host's zlib, written in C, through `CompressionStream` and Node's `zlib` module; jszip (pako) and fflate deflate and inflate in JavaScript. zip.js's own WebAssembly and JavaScript codecs are measured in the Codecs section.
+- **Codecs.** zip.js and archiver run the host's zlib, written in C: zip.js through the `CompressionStream` and `DecompressionStream` of the runtime, archiver through Node's `zlib` module. jszip (pako) and fflate deflate and inflate in JavaScript. zip.js's own WebAssembly and JavaScript codecs are measured in the Codecs section.
 - **Units.** MB in the tables is 10^6 bytes.
 The workload sizes (20 MB, 8 MB, 256 MB) and the MB/s throughputs use 2^20 bytes.
 - **zip.js modes.** "1 thread" is zip.js without its Web Worker pool, "workers" is with it.

 ## Compression — one entry at a time, no workers

 Level-6 DEFLATE, one entry (or one batch) compressed by a single sequence of calls.
+The zip.js column runs the host's `CompressionStream`, archiver Node's `zlib` module; jszip and fflate deflate in JavaScript.
 Time, with the size each library produced:

 | Workload | @zip.js/zip.js | jszip | fflate | archiver |
 |---|--:|--:|--:|--:|